Canvass Research

 Deep-source analysis

-Every surgeon is researched across hundreds of verified sources: medical journals, Korean and English review platforms, professional registries, credential databases, patient accounts, and clinical references.
+Every surgeon is researched across verified sources: medical journals, Korean and English review platforms, international aggregators, professional registries, credential databases, firsthand accounts, and published medical research.

 Red flag screening